Illimani: Name

 The name Illimani comes from the Aymara and possibly Quechua languages; however, the exact etymology is unclear.
-A widely accepted interpretation suggests the name is a compound of the Aymara morphemes illi (light or radiance) and ----mani (place).
-According to this interpretation, Illimani can be translated to "place of light", a reference to the mountain's prominent snow-covered peaks which reflect sunflight.
+A widely accepted interpretation suggests the name is a compound of the Aymara morphemes illi (light or radiance) and mani (place).
+According to this interpretation, Illimani can be translated to "place of light", a reference to the mountain's prominent snow-covered peaks which reflect sunlight.
 Alternative interpretations suggest the name comes from the Aymara words Illemana (where the sun rises) or Jillimani (the eldest son).

 In Aymara culture, Illimani is regarded as an apu or achachila, terms for the tutelary spirits of the mountains, and widely viewed as a guardian figure of La Paz.